 How to Calculate Consumer Surplus

-Consumer surplus is an economic measurement to calculate the benefit (i.e. surplus) of what consumers are willing to pay for a good or service versus its market price.
+Consumer surplus is an economic measurement to calculate the benefit (i.e., surplus) of what consumers are willing to pay for a good or service versus its market price.
 The consumer surplus formula is based on an economic theory of marginal utility.
 The theory explains that spending behavior varies with the preferences of individuals.
 Since different people are willing to spend differently on a given good or service, a surplus is created.
-It is used across a wide range of corporate finance careers.
+This metric is used across a wide range of corporate finance careers.

 Consumer Surplus Formula

-There is an economic formula that is used to calculate the consumer surplus (i.e. benefit) by taking the difference of the highest they would pay and the actual price they pay.
+There is an economic formula that is used to calculate the consumer surplus by taking the difference of the highest consumers would pay and the actual price they pay.

 Here is the formula for consumer surplus:

-Qd = Quantity demanded at equilibrium, where demand and supply is equal
+- Qd = Quantity demanded at equilibrium, where demand and supply are equal

 On the other side of the equation is the producer surplus.
 As you will notice in the chart above, there is another economic metric called the producer surplus which is the difference between the minimum price a producer would accept for goods/services and the price they receive.

-In a theoretical market for bottled water, a customer is willing to pay $10 for the bottled water, which is the highest amongst other customers.
+In a theoretical market for bottled water, a customer is willing to pay $10 for the bottled water, which is the highest among other customers.
 Most customers are only willing to pay $5, which is coincidentally the price that is set when demand meets supply exactly.
-At $5, 20 bottles are supplied, and consumer surplus is $50.
-This means that -shared amongst the customers who bought the 20 bottles of water- there are $50 in savings that can go towards other purchases.
+At $5, 20 bottles are supplied, and the consumer surplus is $50.
+It means that – shared among the customers who bought the 20 bottles of water – there are $50 in savings that can go towards other purchases.